bagisto/bagisto-docs/src/getting-started/installation.md

 ### Laravel Sail

-Bagisto's `docker-compose.yml` is a [Laravel Sail](https://laravel.com/docs/sail) file with MySQL 8.0, Redis, Elasticsearch, Kibana and Mailpit.
+Bagisto's `docker-compose.yml` is a [Laravel Sail](https://laravel.com/docs/sail) file.
+It runs the application on PHP 8.4 alongside Redis, Elasticsearch, Kibana and Mailpit, and lets you choose the database — MySQL 8.0, MariaDB 10.11 or PostgreSQL 16 — and, if you want one, the web server in front of it.
 Sail itself isn't installed with Bagisto.

 1. Install Sail.
 On a machine without PHP, run Composer in a container from the project directory: